-If a system event is scheduled, the Unsettled events button in the ECS console shows a highlighted tag to remind you to check the event.
+If a system event is scheduled, the Pending Tasks button in the ECS console shows a highlighted tag to remind you to check the event.

-- 1. Log on to the ECS console. - 2.
+- 1. Log on to the . - 2.
 In the left-side navigation pane, select Overview. - 3.
-Select Unsettled events from the navigation pane on the right-side of the Overview page. - 4.
-On the Unsettled events page, you can see the list of instance IDs, regions, and running status, system events, recommended user operations, and buttons for operations.
-Optionally, you can choose recommended user operations under the Actions column to handle the system events.
+Select Pending Tasks from the navigation pane on the right-side of the Overview page. - 4.
+On the Pending Tasks page, you can see the list of instance ID, region, status, system tasks, recommended user operations, and buttons for operations.
+Alternatively, you can choose recommended user operations under the Actions column to handle the system events.